Skip to main content

 Flocking

 Spraying artificial snow or “flocking” your tree can also irritate your lungs.
-Flocking releases small particles into the air, and breathing them in can irritate the airways, triggering asthma or allergies.
-Technically, this isn’t your Christmas tree’s fault but could be another reason your allergies act up when you set up your tree.
+Flocking releases small particles into the air, which can irritate your airways and trigger asthma or allergies.
+Technically, this isn’t your Christmas tree’s fault, but it could be another reason your allergies act up when you set up your tree.

 Can tree pollen cause Christmas tree allergies?